davide-casiraghi/resources/README.md

 }
 ```

-# Publishing
+## Publishing

 Push your local branch with new/edited documents on Github repository.

-Open a Pull Request to `master` branch and assign it repo mantainer (boshtian?)
+Open a Pull Request to `master` branch and assign it to repo mantainers.

 Once your PR is checked and merged, new website will be deployed by site administrator.